thingsdb/ThingsDocs/v0/content/procedures-api/new_procedure.md

 weight: 191
 ---

 Creates a new procedure to the `@thingsdb` or a `@collection` scope.
 The name of the procedure must be unique within the scope.
-The given closure will be copied to the procedure, so this is *not* a reference to a given closure.
+The given closure will be copied to the procedure, so this is *not* a reference to this closure.

 This function generates an [event](../../overview/events).